-a.
+- a.
 No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct.
+If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct. - b.
+If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or be excluded from the meeting.
+The motion, if seconded, shall be put to the vote without discussion. - If a resolution made in accordance with standing order 10(b) is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+This may include temporarily suspending or closing the meeting.

-- b.
-If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or be excluded from the meeting., The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made in accordance with standing order 10(b) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
-This may include temporarily suspending or closing the meeting. - d.
-If anyone recording, photographing, broadcasting or transmitting a council OR [committee or subcommittee] meeting acts in a disruptive manner in any of the following ways: - i. by moving into the councils area; - ii. by creating excessive noise; - iii. by using intrusive light and flash photography and; - iv. asking for people to repeat what has been said for the recording, they may be expelled from the meeting by the chairman of the meeting.
+- d.
+If anyone recording, photographing, broadcasting or transmitting a council OR committee or subcommittee meeting acts in a disruptive manner in any of the following ways: - i. by moving into the councils area; - ii. by creating excessive noise; - iii. by using intrusive light and flash photography and; - iv. asking for people to repeat what has been said for the recording, they may be expelled from the meeting by the chairman of the meeting.

-11 Rescission of previous resolutions
+11 Previous resolutions

 - a.
-A resolution (whether affirmative or negative) of the Council shall not be reversed within 6 months except either by a special motion, the written notice whereof bears the names of at least 4 councillors, or by a motion moved in pursuance of the recommendation of a committee or a subcommittee. - b.
-When a motion moved pursuant to standing order 11(a) above has been disposed of, no similar motion may be moved within a further 6 months.
+A resolution (whether affirmative or negative) of the Council shall not be reversed within 6 months except either by a special motion, which requires written notice by at least four councillors to be given to the Proper Officer in accordance with standing order 4, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b.
+When a motion moved pursuant to standing order 11(a) has been disposed of, no similar motion may be moved within a further 6 months.